Ultra Wide

 What sets the Pixel 9 Pro apart — Google's computational photography at its best

-New in Pixel 9Cloud-enhanced video processing now handles Night Sight Video, HDR+ enhancement, and advanced stabilization.
-The Tensor G4 provides faster on-device pre-processing before cloud upload.
+New in Pixel 9Cloud processing now handles Night Sight Video, HDR+ enhancement, and advanced stabilization after your clips upload.

-ImprovedGemini AI powers intelligent photo suggestions, scene detection, and advanced editing features in Google Photos.
-Circle to Search with Google works directly from the camera viewfinder.
+ImprovedGemini powers smart photo suggestions and editing in Google Photos, with Circle to Search built into the viewfinder.

 128 GB